fwojcik/smhasher3/CONTRIBUTING.md

 - Continued lines should end with an open paren, comma, or binary operator
 - Do not use extra parens for `return` statements
-- All constants going in to 64-bit variables should be enclosed in `UINT64_C()` macros. `ULL` or other constant suffixes should not be used.
+- All constants going in to 64-bit variables should be enclosed in `UINT64_C()` macros or the like.
+This is optional for 32-bit variables. `ULL` or other constant suffixes should not be used.
 - Multi-line C-style comments should have opening `/*` and closing `*/` text on their own lines, and should have a `*` for each line
 - C++-style comments should have a space after the opening `//`